 - discussing life-sustaining measures that may or may not be provided, and

 - acting on prior decisions made about life-sustaining medical treatment.

 There are very stringent legal requirements that involve obtaining consent to withhold or withdraw life-sustaining measures from a patient who lacks capacity and documenting the decisions made.

 It is important to note that consent to withhold or withdraw life-sustaining measures from a patient who lacks decisional capacity is not required in all circumstances, for example in some acute emergency situations.

 Guardianship laws distinguish between the consent required in routine healthcare versus acute emergency situations.

 Because the need for cardiopulmonary resuscitation is considered an acute emergency, consent is not generally required—provided the medical officer responsible for care of the patient is not aware they had objected to the withholding of cardiopulmonary resuscitation.
 In other words, if the patient expresses to the doctor they want CPR in the event capacity is lost, this represents an ‘objection’ to the withholding or withdrawing of life-sustaining measures.

 In these cases, which are considered relatively rare in practice, consent will be required from the patient’s substitute decision-maker to withhold or stop providing cardiopulmonary resuscitation.

 Consent is always required to withhold or withdraw artificial nutrition and/or hydration, even in an acute emergency.

 - informed decision-making in healthcare

-- decision-making for withholding and withdrawing life-sustaining measures from adult patients
+- End-of-life care: Guidelines for decision-making about withholding and withdrawing life-sustaining measures from adult patients